 The national League reiterated its policy firmly: No action can be taken unless the League is organized on a municipal level.

 About that time I was asked to take the presidency of the Glen Ellyn League, and I decided, “No, if I'm going to work that hard, I will try to start a League in Wheaton.”
 We had grown to about 10-12 Wheaton members in the Glen Ellyn League.
 National sent out a representative to give us guidance and we “went at it.”

 First, we had to call a public, advertised organizational meeting, essentially to tell Wheaton, “Here we are!”
-We met at the Methodist Church on a rainy day, with maybe 25 people showing up.
+We met at the Methodist Church on a rainy day in 1955, with maybe 25 people showing up.

 I had already received some unpleasant phone calls about “a subversive organization” and the local newspaper, which will remain unnamed, practically threatened when they said they were sending a reporter.
 I was confused - the Barrington League had never gone through this!

 While I was presiding at the meeting, two ladies in the third row asked, “Why do you think this organization is necessary in Wheaton?
 What exactly do you do?”
 I invited them to attend a study group and join later if they were interested.
 Betty Hamilton and her mother, Mary Ivey, became two of my dearest friends, and brought home anew the fact that one of the most important fringe benefits of League membership is lasting friendships.

 We were a provisional League for about 11⁄2 years— they extended the time frame for us.
 During that time we carried on the state and national agendas and made a thorough study of local government, and we quickly recognized that the county and township boards and the city council felt threatened by our diligent representatives taking copious notes at their meetings.
 Local government heads became a little impatient with our constant questions — but we persevered!